thedolphinos/cell/README.md

 # 1. [Cell](https://github.com/thedolphinos/cell/blob/master/lib/core/Cell.js)

-Cell is the initiation point of the framework.
-You can start the application by calling the method `createLife` with the argument `config`.
+The initiation point of the framework.
+You can start the application by calling the method `createLife` with the parameter `config`.

 ## 1.1.
 Flow of the method `createLife`